bk/wmk/readme.md

 ## Config file

 A config file, `$basedir/wmk_config.yaml`, can be used to configure some aspects of how `wmk` operates.
-Currently there is support for the following three
+Currently there is support for the following settings:
-settings:

 - `template_context`: Default values for the context passed to Mako templates.
   This should be a dict.
 The values may be overridden by markdown metadata or linked YAML files.

+- `shortcodes`: A way to easily embed content such as YouTube videos os Github gists into your Markdown.
+See further below.

+- `render_drafts`: Normally, markdown files with `draft` set to a true value in the metadata section will be skipped during rendering.
+This can be turned off (so that the `draft` status flag is ignored) by setting `render_drafts` to True in the config file.

 - `markdown_extensions`: A list of [extensions][ext] to enable for markdown processing by Python-Markdown.
 The default is `['extra', 'sane_lists']`.